Vamakshi6402/Research-Papers/README.md

 # 📑 Research Papers Portfolio

-This repository showcases selected academic and independent research papers completed during my undergraduate and postgraduate studies in **Economics**, along with an independent paper on the **Digital Economy**.
+This repository showcases selected academic and independent research papers completed during my undergraduate and postgraduate studies in Economics, along with an independent paper on the Digital Economy.

 These works demonstrate my ability to:
 - Analyze complex economic issues using both quantitative and qualitative methods.
 - Apply econometric models, statistical analysis, and theoretical frameworks to real-world problems.
 - Deliver policy-oriented insights in a clear, structured, and professional format.